khsnhelovorld/SCOR-AHIBE/IPFS_GUIDE.md

 ---

-### Index Caching
+### Ciphertext Caching

-The `VerifierService` implements intelligent caching for aggregated indices:

-- **LRU Cache**: Maximum 100 entries
-- **TTL**: 5-minute expiration
+The `VerifierService` uses direct IPFS fetching with circuit breaker protection:

-- **Auto-eviction**: Oldest entries removed when cache is full
+- **Circuit Breaker**: Prevents cascading failures when IPFS is unavailable

-This significantly improves performance when verifying multiple holders from the same batch, reducing redundant IPFS downloads.
+- **Retry Logic**: Exponential backoff for transient failures
+- **Gateway Fallback**: Falls back to public gateways when local node is down

 ---